dougeby/IntuneDocs/InTuneDocs/DeployUse/introduction-to-device-compliance-policies-in-microsoft-intune.md

 ------------------------------

 **Remediated** = The device operating system enforces compliance.
 (For example, the user is forced to set a PIN.)
-The setting is always compliant.

 **Quarantined** = The device operating system does not enforce compliance.
 (For example, Android devices do not force the user to encrypt the device.)
 When the devices is not compliant, the following actions take place:

 -   The device is blocked if a conditional access policy applies to the user.

--   The company portal notifies the user about any compliance issues.
+-   The company portal notifies the user about any compliance problems.

 ## Next steps
 [Create a device compliance policy](create-a-device-compliance-policy-in-microsoft-intune.md)